Build those pre-writing skills with these fun, active, hands-on ways to practice letter formation in Pre-K.

 Write a letter on a piece of construction paper (I use a half sheet).
 Children sit on the carpet and use a toothpick to punch holes along the lines of the letters.
 Turn out the lights, and hold a flashlight to the back of the letter to see the light shining through (or hold the letters up to sunlight from a window).

 Children spread shaving cream on the table or on a tray and practice writing letters with their finger.
-To clean up, we just rub the shaving cream on the table until it disappears.
+To clean up, we simply rub the shaving cream on the table until it disappears.